Reading time: About 6 minutes

 - Coping: What actions can you take to eliminate or reduce the harm?

-As a writing coach, one of the jobs I do is to help writers articulate their fears and learn practical and specific ways of dealing with them.
-I’ve developed a panoply of tricks and techniques that can help suck the fear out of writing and make it a much more comfortable pursuit.
+As a writing coach, I help writers articulate their fears and I give them practical and specific ways of dealing with them.
+Over the decades, I’ve developed a panoply of tricks and techniques that can help suck the fear out of writing and make it a much more comfortable pursuit.

 If you want to make some progress in dealing with your own fear of writing, here’s what I suggest: Get specific about your problem.
 Instead of vaguely telling yourself,